 Multitask the secure way with one-touch lockup

 Forget digging through your purse or pocket for your keys as you leave the house.
-When a smart lock is integrated into a smart home system, you can lock up, turn off all the lights, arm your system, and adjust your thermostat at the same time with just a push of the lock button the smart lock.
+When a smart lock is integrated into a smart home system, you can lock up, turn off all the lights, arm your system, and adjust your thermostat at the same time with just a push of the lock button.

 It’s a convenient feature that helps you rest assured you’re leaving your home secure and saving energy while you’re away.